 - Class Length: 8 Week Class Session

-This abstract painting online art class for is designed to examine and push the boundaries of abstraction via composition.
+This class is designed to examine and push the boundaries of abstraction via composition.
 The ‘journey’ is the process, and it is expected that a participant will come with a willingness to experiment and to see the ‘process’ as the act, rather than looking for a final product.

 A variety of strategies will be explored.
 It is hoped that by delving into different approaches, this will lead each artist to find a new (or expand upon current) visual language/vocabulary that may be used further, during and following the course.